jarviscanada/jarvis_data_eng_BrandonAngod/core_java/grep/README.md

 To dockerize my application I packaged the program using maven and then created a docker image using the package as its frame.

 # Improvement
-List three things you can improve in this project.
 1. Memory Issues.
 2. Commenting and documentation.
 3. Optimization of methods.